edum4/u5m-climate-nicaragua-honduras/README.md

 This project aims to illustrate the workflow for a survival analysis linking individual-level data and climate exposure, from constructing the climate exposure model to estimating and robustness analysis.
+This analysis does not take into account the hierarchical structure of the climate exposure at regional level.
+For this, multilevel models would be a natural extension.
 This exercise does not represent formal research oriented toward a particular result.

 ## Data